 We are a leading global provider of time-critical and technologically complex printed circuit board (PCB) products and backplane assemblies (PCBs populated with electronic components), which serve as the foundation of sophisticated electronic products.
 We provide our customers time-to-market and advanced technology products and offer a one-stop manufacturing solution to customers from engineering support to prototype development through final volume production.
-We serve a diversified customer base in various markets throughout the world, including manufacturers of networking/communications infrastructure products, touch screen tablets and smartphones.
-We also serve commercial aerospace/defense, high-end computing, and industrial/medical industries.
+We serve a diversified customer base in various markets throughout the world, including manufacturers of networking/communications infrastructure products, touch screen tablets, mobile media devices and smartphones.
+We also serve the aerospace and defense, high-end computing, and industrial/medical industries.
 Our customers include both original equipment manufacturers (OEMs) and electronic manufacturing services (EMS) providers.